 convict him of having committed that simple offence and, whether that court is a summary court, the District Court or the Supreme Court, impose on him the penalty referred to in section 34(1)(e).

-[Section 10 amended by No. 4 of 2004 s.
+[Section 10 amended: No. 4 of 2004 s.
 58.]

 11. Presumption of intent to sell or supply